 is a small tube placed in your vein that is used to give you medicine or liquids.

 - Pain medicine may be given.
 Do not wait until the pain is severe before you ask for more medicine.

 - Antibiotics: This medicine is given to help treat or prevent an infection caused by bacteria.

-- Tetanus shot: If you have an open wound from your injury, you may need a tetanus shot.
+- A tetanus shot may be given if you have an open wound from your injury.
 Tetanus bacteria can enter your body through a wound and make you very sick.
 A tetanus shot is medicine to help prevent you from getting the bacteria.
 You should have a tetanus shot if you have not had one in the past 5 to 10 years.
-Your arm may become red, swollen, and sore after this shot.

-- CT scan: This test is also called a CAT scan.
-An x-ray machine uses a computer to take pictures of your jaw.
-This test may be done after surgery to check if your broken bones are in the proper position.
-You may be given a dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+X-ray or CT pictures may be taken of your jaw.
+The pictures may also be done after surgery to check if your broken bones are in the proper position.
+You may be given contrast liquid to help the bones show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.

-- Closed reduction: During this procedure, your caregiver moves your broken jawbones back to their normal position.
+- Closed reduction is a procedure used to move your broken jawbones back to their normal position.
 You will not need an incision for this procedure.
-Ask your caregiver for more information about closed reduction.
+Ask your healthcare provider for more information about closed reduction.

-- Surgery: You may need to have surgery if you have a bad break in your jaw.
+- Surgery may be used to repair a severe break in your jaw.